All the Dragon Ball video games for the Nintendo Switch

 More Information

-Dragon Ball Z Gaiden: Saiya-jin Zetsumetsu Keikaku is the eighth Dragon Ball game/cartridge released for the NES in 1993, the fifth to carry the Z title, and the last game dedicated to this franchise on this console.
-This game was never officially released outside Japan.
+Dragon Ball Z: Kyōshū!
+Saiyan is the fourth game/cartridge of Dragon Ball released for the NES in 1990, and the first one to carry the Z title.
+It was released while the DB anime and manga were still ongoing.
+This game was also never officially released outside Japan.

-It is the direct continuation of Dragon Ball Z III: Ressen Jinzōningen, and shares the same gameplay system, with minor improvements.
-It is a turn-based card battle RPG, where players move across the map to collect new cards, progress through the story, and engage in battles.
+It can be considered the continuation of Dragon Ball 3: Gokuden, since its gameplay system is practically the same, with some differences.
+It is a turn-based card battle RPG, where players explore the map to collect new cards while progressing through the story and engaging in battles.

 Platform(s):